lavangnadubey/PromptWizardGenAIHackathon/README.md

 # PromptWizardGenAIHackathon
-This repo contains code for Google cloud hackathon - GenAI
+This repo contains brief about our project for Google cloud hackathon - GenAI

 ## Use Case Title: AI-Powered Personal Financial Advisor with Document Processing Automation